bydens/js-eng-status/report/daily-plans.md

 > Time: (~4h)

 1. Fix sort:function in try-bdd-with-utils.
-1. Your my implementation of
+1. My own implementation of
 	* Build a table
 	* Elements by tag name
 	* The cat's hat